-As a result of the economic events over the last several years, such as, the global financial crisis in the credit markets, softness in the housing markets, difficulties in the financial services sector and political uncertainty in the Middle East, the direction and relative strength of the U.S. and global economies have become somewhat uncertain.
+As a result of the economic events over the last several years, such as the global financial crisis in the credit markets, softness in the housing markets, difficulties in the financial services sector and political uncertainty in the Middle East, the direction and relative strength of the U.S. and global economies have become somewhat uncertain.
 During 2010, we experienced a limited number of our current and potential customers ceasing, delaying or reducing renewals of existing subscriptions and purchases of new or additional services and products presumably due to the economic downturn.
 Further, certain of our existing customers exited the market due to industry consolidation and bankruptcy in connection with these challenging economic conditions.
-During the first quarter of 2011, the U.S. and other economies showed signs of recovery and we continued to add net new customers.
-In addition, our existing customers renewed their subscriptions at a rate of over 90% based on dollars renewed during the first quarter of 2011.
-However, if economic recovery slows or adverse economic conditions continue or further deteriorate, our operating results could be adversely affected.
+During the first nine months of 2011, the U.S. and other economies showed slow signs of recovery.
+Nonetheless, we continued to add net new customers and our existing customers renewed their subscriptions at a rate of over 90% based on dollars renewed during the first nine months of 2011.
+If economic recovery slows or adverse economic conditions continue or further deteriorate, our operating results could be adversely affected.